 Two-thirds of us will suffer from some form of mental illness at some point in our lives.
 Anxiety and depression are two of the most common reasons for taking sick leave from work.
 These illnesses can strike suddenly, and the nature of anxiety and depression can make it difficult for workers to navigate the process of taking time off work sick, and successfully returning to the workplace.

-How To Make Your Manager Aware Of Mental Health Issues
+How to Talk to Your Manager About Mental Health

 If you can raise the subject when you are well rather than during a period of poor mental health, the process will be much easier.